Nicol Williamson: Personal life

 In 1971, Williamson married actress Jill Townsend, who had played his daughter in the Broadway production of Inadmissible Evidence.
 They had a son, Luke (born 1973), but divorced in 1977.

 Despite concerns over his health in the 1970s, Williamson admitted drinking heavily and claimed to smoke 80 cigarettes a day.
 In an episode of The David Frost Show in the 1960s, during a discussion about death, which also involved poet John Betjeman, Williamson revealed that he was very much afraid of dying, saying that "I think of death constantly, throughout the day" and that "I don't think there is anything after this, except complete oblivion."

-Death

 Williamson died on 16 December 2011 in Amsterdam, aged 75, two years after being diagnosed with esophageal cancer.
 In accord with Williamson's wishes, the news of his death was released a month later, as he did not want a fuss made over his death.